gatecat/emu293/README.md

  - Several games have significant graphical bugs
  - SPU emulation only supports basic modes playing \[AD\]PCM samples from memory; CPU driven modes are unsupported
  - It's too slow, and Vsync/timer frequencies are inaccurate

+Subor A21 support (even more experimental):
+ - Download the Subor A21 SD card RAR from [archive.org](https://archive.org/details/a-21_20230131)
+ - Copy it into a SD card image with a single FAT32 partition, cp936 charset is probably required
+ - Save the rom.elf in the root folder separately
+ - Run emu293 as `./emu293 -cam /dev/video0 rom.elf sd_card.img` (or whatever V4L device you want to use for the emulated camera)

 Credit to LiraNura's [hyperscan-emulator](https://github.com/LiraNuna/hyperscan-emulator/) from which the S+Core CPU core in here is currently based on.